joeltgray/AImaginaryCreations/README.md

 5: Finally we upload the image to Instagram using the image url returned from the Imgur upload response.
     (We use the instagram-private-api package for this as most others are outdated)

-### Usage
-You must provide a .env file in your root working directory and ensure it has the necessary variables, tokens, username, password etc

-Ensure you have node.js installed

-Clone this Git repo to your local environment

-Run `npm install` from the root working directory to install the project using node

-Run `npm run start` to begin the program

 ### Limitations